 This may further increase rework and use of additional resources, thus, incurring more cost and efforts.

 The Fixes to unaligned scope

-Avoid such a situation with proper planning, right aligning of goals, understanding customer needs, making realistic assumptions, documenting feasible deadlines, well communicating the objectives to the team.
+Avoid such a situation with proper planning, aligning goals, understanding customer needs, making realistic assumptions, documenting feasible deadlines, and communicating the objectives to the team.

 Lack of Skills and Abilities

-The team members in parallel with the seniors are not trained to be a good fit for the roles, meet challenges and perform the assigned tasks, undoubtedly the project development is going to see a setback in its progression and may lead to a halt.
+The team members, in parallel with the seniors, are not trained to be a good fit for the roles, meet challenges and perform the assigned tasks; undoubtedly, the project development will see a setback in its progression and may lead to a halt.

 The Fixes to lack of skills and abilities

 Core competencies and master skills of employees must be documented, which may provide valuable insights about an individual’s expertise and area of work so that the right person can be aligned with the proper role to perform.

 Also, the skill gaps can further be reduced by the provision of seminars, webinars, training, sessions, certifications, etc., encouraging them to boost their knowledge, thereby, improving their as well as business’s productivity.